danjac/radiofeed-app/README.md

 SSH into your Dokku server and create the app and add the domain (assuming "myapp" is your app name, and "myapp.com" your domain):

-> dokku config:set --no-restart radiofeed BUILDPACK_URL=https://github.com/heroku/heroku-buildpack-python
+> dokku config:set --no-restart myapp BUILDPACK_URL=https://github.com/heroku/heroku-buildpack-python

 > dokku apps:create myapp